Article Summary:

 We developed the app to manage pasture measurements for making grazing decisions.
 All of these systems have in common that farmers, wherever they are, are feeding cows, which is what Pasture.io does.

-For years, our online app has helped farmers in the Australian dairy industry find the required rations for their animals and if you would like to do the same, contact us today.
+For years, our online app has helped farmers in the Australian dairy industry find the required rations for their animals.
+If you would like to do the same, contact us today.